Updated May 24, 2023

 Expression > ALL ( subquery )

-The above expression returns boolean value true if the expression is greater than the maximum value returned by the subquery.
+The above expression returns a boolean value true if the expression is greater than the maximum value returned by the subquery.

 select p_name,price from product where price> ALL(select avg(price) avg_price from product group by id) order by price;